Just the words "cracked sewage pipe" is enough to make most homeowners cringe.

 Lining vs. Pipe Coating

-This is a somewhat simplified version of pipe lining.
+This is a somewhat simplified version of pipelining.
 Epoxy is injected into the damaged pipe and resin is brushed on with rotating brushes.
-However, pipe coating does not provide the structural strength of lining as there is no fibreglass embedded in the resin.
+However, pipe coating does not provide the structural strength of lining as there is no fiberglass embedded in the resin.
 A good analogy is mudding a drywall joint without using tape in the joint, it will eventually crack.
 If the epoxy in your sewer cracks it means that the roots are coming back.
 It also won’t work well if there are larger cracks or if large sections of the pipe are missing.

 Pipe coating is generally considered if there's only minor damage or a single crack.
-Longer pipes can be fixed using this method, but it's more time consuming and that can add to the overall costs.
+Longer pipes can be fixed using this method, but it's more time-consuming, and that can add to the overall costs.

 How Long Will Sewer Lining Last?

-With the newest materials and techniques used for sewer lining and pipe bursting, it can survive at least 50 years in most cases and even last up 100 years.
+With the newest materials and techniques used for sewer lining and pipe bursting, it can survive at least 50 years in most cases and even last up to 100 years.
 It is also resistant to chemicals and will resist intrusive tree roots that get into the older sewer materials with ease.

 Be sure to ask the contractor whether there are warranties included.
 Keep a copy of the invoice to prove the work has been done, in case that becomes a selling point down the road when it's time to move.